winber2/valkyrie/README.md

 Whenever, an object appeared on the screen, this object would get pushed into one of many arrays handled by the game class: `enemies`, `bullets`, `enemyBullets`, and vice versa.
 This reduces the amount of calculations needed by separating the duties of each array of objects.
 Had all object been placed into one large array, a very large conditional would be required to determine what function to call and every single permutation of object pairs would need to be calculated.

-To move the objects, the `MovingObject` class would have a basic `move()` function for basic linear movement, but this would be rewritten for individual class which required more advanced movement patterns.
+To move the objects, the `MovingObject` class would have a basic `move()` function for basic linear movement, but this would be rewritten for individual classes which required more advanced movement patterns.
 The game would initiate a constant `setInterval` at 60 frames per second and call this `move()` function.

 General game interval logic: